 Diagnostic tests or how to diagnose?

-Following are the diagnostic tests to rule out.
+The following are the diagnostic tests to rule out.

 - Complete blood count (CBC): Complete blood count shows a decreased number of Red blood cells and decreased levels of hemoglobin and some other cells.

-Treatment and management.
+Treatment and Management.

 Management consists of Supportive and curative treatment.